 To prevent trauma-related double vision, wear protective goggles or headgear during high-risk activities, such as playing sports or working on construction sites.

 If you have double vision concerns, don’t hesitate to schedule an appointment at CEENTA.
 We want your vision to be number one, and that include seeing single images.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-To make an appointment with Dr. Nassar or any of CEENTA’s eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can schedule an appointment with CEENTA's eye doctors online or through myCEENTAchart.